rpellerin/rpellerin.github.io/content/japan.md

 - Sanjūsangen-dō: an astonishing discovery
 - Kyoto Imperial Palace

-**Pro tip**: during one day, we rented bikes which allowed us to go around more easily for only a few euros (around 10€ per person if my memory serves me well).
+**Pro tip**: during one day, we rented bikes which allowed us to go around more easily for only a few euros (roughly 10€ per person if my memory serves me well).

 One evening, we went to a very nice bar, BAR ZAZAVIE (ザザビー).
 Great atmosphere, a bit expensive though.
-The one time we went there we were lucky enougth to witness a jazz music concert.
+The one time we went there we were lucky enough to witness a jazz music concert.
 Address: 67−3 Kitanoshimohakubaichō, 603-8326 Kyōto-fu, Kyōto-shi, Kita-ku.
 Another evening, we went to a great restaurant called Kushihachi.
 It has delicious sushis and the staff is friendly.
 Address: 33-1 Kitanokamihakubaichō, 603-8325 Kyōto-fu, Kyōto-shi, Kita-ku.

 Then, we left Kyoto and took a train for Nara.
 There we did the city in a day: Tōdai-ji, Nara Park, famous for its deer and Kasuga-taisha.
 At the end of the day, once again we took a night bus, for Tokyo this time.

 We spent some of the remaining days in a cosy [Airbnb](https://www.airbnb.fr/rooms/16377379), not too far from the Tokyo Skytree that we did a few days later.
 Here is a list of some of the places we visited:

 - Shibuya and its world–renowned crossing, which can be observed from the first floor of the Starbucks.
-Furthermore, Shibuya has a restaurant we enjoyed many times: Sushi-Nova: sushis served on conveyor belts, automatically; quite cheap (or at least very affordable).
+Furthermore, Shibuya has a restaurant we enjoyed many times, Sushi-Nova: sushis served on conveyor belts, automatically; quite cheap (or at least very affordable).
 GPS coordinates of Sushi-Nova: 35.660140, 139.698121.
 - Asakusa and the Sensō-ji temple: great area!
 If you get a chance to find a hotel or a Airbnb room there, go for it!
 It is very relaxing and quiet.
 - Ueno Park and its zoo (the zoo was closed though)
 - Yoyogi Park and Meiji Shrine
 - Two towers: as I wrote above, the Tokyo Skytree plus the Tokyo Tower (the one that almost looks like the Eiffel Tower)
 - Tsukiji Fish Market
 - Shinjuku
 - Roppongi: Maman (a giant spider sculpture).
-There's an observation deck at the top of the building next to the sculpture.
+There's an observation deck at the top of the building next to the sculpture, if you're willing to pay (we weren't).
-- Akihabara
+- Akihabara: the video games/manga neighborhood

 Eventually, the last day we left Tokyo from Narita airport.
 The cheapest and most convenient way to reach that airport from downtown is by riding one of [THE ACCESS NARITA](http://accessnarita.jp/en/home/)'s buses.